solana-foundation/developer-content/content/guides/games/game-examples.md

 ## On-chain city builder example

-This example shows you how you can build an on chain city builder.
-The special feature is that it is a competitive but also cooperative city builder since all the resources are shared between the players, but depending if you build your building on the left or the right you either support the goblins or the humans.
+This example shows you how you can build an onchain city builder.
+The special feature is that it is a competitive but also cooperative city builder since all resources are shared between the players, but depending if you build your

+buildings on the left or the right you either support the goblins or the humans.

 - [Dev net example](https://solplay.de/humansandgoblins/)
 - [Source](https://github.com/solana-developers/solana-game-examples/tree/main/city-builder)